Interview with the managing director of Kaitoma Creatives, Paul Moeng.

 Paul acknowledges that being a student and a freelancer was tough, especially when it came to juggling student and freelance projects.
 It taught him quite a number of valuable lessons.
 “It wasn’t easy at first, but it gave me some much-needed exposure in terms of clients and what they are looking for.
-Sometimes I would lose clients based on the fact that I was a freelancer and still using public transport”, Paul reveals.
+Sometimes, I would lose clients based on the fact that I was a freelancer using public transport”, Paul reveals.

 But he didn’t waver.
 Fast-forward to 2006, Paul noticed that clients were uneasy about dealing with freelancers, so a decision was made to take the leap and register the company.
 Coming up with a name proved more challenging than they had initially thought.
 They drew inspiration from the Japanese work culture and ethics.
 “We wanted a name that very much sounds Japanese and wanted to base it on the Japanese philosophy of 90-10 (90% preparation, 10% work)”, he explains.

 When Kaitoma first started, the agency focused on branding, branding and more branding.
 But an opportunity from a client changed all of that.
 They asked Kaitoma to run an entire 360° communications portfolio for them; from strategy, copy, email marketing and social media.
-From that point on Kaitoma has never looked back and has become a full communications agency.
+From that point on, Kaitoma has never looked back and has become a full communications agency.

 From an internal standpoint, Paul wants to ensure work-life balance for all of his employees.
 He admits that it’s not just about chasing dollar signs but building something bigger than that.
-“We don’t want an environment that’s highly stressed and focused just purely on profit.
+“We don’t want an environment that’s highly stressed and focused purely on profit.
 We believe that the balance of having fun and loving what we do also allows us to challenge ourselves to do great things.”

-To sum up his journey and the next phase for Kaitoma, Paul draws on inspiration from one of the world’s greatest creative minds.
+To sum up his journey and the next phase for Kaitoma, Paul draws inspiration from one of the world’s greatest creative minds.
 It personifies his enduring love and passion for the company and the creative process.